2023 Review of Parliamentary Constituencies

 Should I submit my views in writing or in person?

-You are welcome to attend a public hearing to provide a response in person or to send in a written representation via the Commission's consultation website, or by email or letter, within the consultation period.
-Equal weight is placed on all feedback, submitted orally and in writing.
+You are welcome to send in a written representation via the Commission's consultation website, or by email or letter, within the consultation period.
+Equal weight is placed on all feedback.
+All feedback must be received before the consultation ends on the 5 December 2022.